What is Portfolio Governance?

 As per Project Management Institute (PMI), Portfolio Governance is termed as the framework, functions, and processes that guide portfolio management activities to optimize investments and meet organizational strategic and operational goals.
 These activities determine the actual versus planned aggregate portfolio value ensure that portfolio components (sub-portfolios, programs, projects, and operations) deliver maximum return on investment with an acceptable level of risk.

-Portfolio governance ensures the correct strategic alignment of components to achieve organizational strategy.
-Portfolio governance is responsible for decisions regarding resources (e.g., human, financial, material, equipment), and ensures alignment to the investment decisions and priorities while any significant organizational constraints are being considered.
+Generally, portfolio governance ensures the correct strategic alignment of components to achieve organizational strategy.
+It is responsible for decisions regarding resources (e.g., human, financial, material, equipment), and ensures alignment to the investment decisions and priorities while any significant organizational constraints are being considered.
 Portfolio governance provides the framework for making decisions, providing oversight, ensuring controls, and overseeing integration within the portfolio components.

 The below diagram provides an example of a Portfolio Governance structure depicting how a portfolio governing body provides governance and oversight to the portfolio components teams.

 Decisions made at the Portfolio Governing body level may impact the portfolio’s current and future projects and programs.
 Such impacts include terminating, canceling, or reprioritizing programs or projects within the portfolio.
 The governing body ensures that the decisions, portfolio goals, and investment mix are aligned with organizational strategies.
 Issues and risks regarding the portfolio performance are escalated to the governing body for required decisions.

 The governance coordinates, when applicable, reporting on portfolio performance and decision-making to corporate and portfolio management offices.
 Portfolio governance processes and activities enable portfolio performance evaluation and provide resourcing and prioritization decisions when needed.
 The portfolio manager or portfolio management team makes recommendations to the governing body for decisions and guidance.